 All-wheel drive specialist

 With Subaru in the driver seat for the development of the all-wheel drive technology, expect the Solterra to be capable of tackling snow, mud, and gravel with ease.
 While it won’t be an extreme, rock-crawler, don’t take it for a high-riding wagon, for it’s a Subaru.
 It could feature the dual-function X-Mode system of ICE Subaru models that allows the driver to adapt the vehicle’s components for specific driving conditions like snow/dirt and deep snow/mud.
+What Subaru has confirmed is that Symmetrical AWD and “plenty of ground clearance” will be standard.

 There will be quick acceleration response, obviously.
-Not only that, our long-cultivated AWD capability will be further enhanced by precise, highly-responsive electric motors, which will lead to an increase in Subaru’s strengths such as stability, driving dynamics, and handling.Tomomi Nakamura, President and CEO (STEP 2.0 Mid-Term Management Vision Progress Briefing)
+Not only that, our long-cultivated AWD capability will be further enhanced by precise, highly-responsive electric motors, which will lead to an increase in Subaru’s strengths such as stability, driving dynamics, and handling.Tomomi Nakamura, President and CEO of Subaru (STEP 2.0 Mid-Term Management Vision Progress Briefing)

 Subaru Solterra production & unveil